Vica27/24S651051-Practice-Software-Development/README.md

 ### A useful German word 📝:
 ##### Entschuldigung
-It definitely have to be one of the most used words in German.
+It's definitely have to be one of the most used words in German.
 From taking an excuse to asking questions or apologizing, it's a most-know word in German for me.